techmakerai/Python-OpenAI-API-Voice-Chatbot/README.md

-This repasitory incloses Python program that can call OpenAI's ChatGPT API to obtain a respones for any questions a user may ask and then convert the text response to a voice response.
+This repository includes a Python program that can call OpenAI's ChatGPT API to obtain a response for any questions a user may ask and then convert the text response to a voice response.
+This version has been tested on Windows 10.